GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

 ```
 ### Hint 4
 Investigate parallel processing techniques to explore multiple paths simultaneously, potentially reducing the time required.
-Chosing a random value everytime may not be the best option.
+Choosing a random value everytime may not be the best option.